sberridge/bezql/README.md

 # BeZQL

-Module which facilities the handling of SQL database connections as well as providing a query builder and executioner.
+Package which handles SQL database connections as well as providing a query builder and executioner.

 ## Adding Database Connections